steveshogren/hugo-blog/content/page/training.md

 +++
-title = "Deliberate Training"
-layout = "training"
+title = "Learn To Program For Free" layout = "training"
 +++

 <div class="container">
 <div class="col-md-9">
-<h1>Learn To Program For Free</h1>

 <blockquote>
 <p>"I Just Finished CodeAcademy/Khan Academy/etc, Now What?!"</p>
 </blockquote>

-<p> If you want to become a full-time developer, it can be intimidating to know
-where to start!
-Many people get stuck after finishing an online course.
-We want to provide free guidance for anyone who wants to get that dream job. </p>
+<p> Breaking into a new career can be intimidating!
+Many people get stuck after
+finishing an online course like CodeAcademy.
+We want to provide free guidance necessary to get that dream job. </p>

 <h2>Success Stories</h2>